AriGonzo/AriGonzo.github.io/_posts/2015-1-6-advice-for-future-students.md

 <img class="gif" src="/images/pt6.gif" />

-### 7. ...but the Knowledge Seems to Disappear When You're Working on you Assignment at Home
+### 7. ...but the Knowledge Seems to Disappear When You're Working on your Assignment at Home

 <img class="gif" src="/images/pt7.gif" />